-At Elaine Primary School, we believe that learning is most memorable for pupils when it is planned in a cross curricular way, enabling them to make links throughout their learning.
+At Elaine Primary School, we believe that learning is most memorable for pupils when it is planned in a cross curricular way, enabling them to make connections throughout their learning.
 We ensure all our lessons include challenge for all pupils, opportunities for children to learn through hands on experiences, and through feedback from both adults and peers.
 We have high expectations for both pupils and staff, and always endeavour to achieve outstanding outcomes.

-In Year Two, children will receive 3 reading books a week.
-Pupils will get books levelled matched to their levels and picture books to share at home.
-Parents can support their children's learning through reading and discussing the books daily, and by giving children the opportunity to visit the local library to read about and research our topics.
+In Year Two, children will receive 2 reading books a week.
+Pupils will get 1 book levelled to their levels and 1 picture book to share at home.
+Parents can support their children's learning through reading and discussing the books daily, recording in reading journals and by giving children the opportunity to visit the local library to read about and research our topics.

 If you would like to discuss how you can help your child at home, please see your child's class teacher.
 We welcome parental involvement in the life of our school.
 If you are able to visit the school or help in any way, please contact your child’s class teacher.